w7978708wen/Microsoft-Azure-and-Databricks/README.md

 I am currently learning Microsoft Azure and I would like to document what I learned on a macro-level!

 To simulate the analysis that I created for my university's student home rental business (which is an academic project), I manually created two small datasets to capture the general trends observed.
-I am also interested in constructing the ETL pipeline, so I designed two versions.

-<h4>Version 1.
-Using Excel + Python + Power BI:</h4>

-Excel for dataset creation.

-Python for data transformation (and some data analysis).

-Power BI for loading, modelling, and visualizing the data.

-Bonus: Microsoft SQL Server can be used as an alternative environment for data analysis.

-See repository <a href="https://github.com/w7978708wen/Student-Home-Rental-Analysis">here</a>.
+I aim to use my datasets to demonstrate my interest and experience in managing a complete ETL pipeline.
+Other key objectives include applying design principles to guide the audience’s focus and using data storytelling techniques to communicate insights clearly.
+This led me to design two versions of the project using different tools — the Power BI version is more visually oriented, while this version serves as practice working with a cloud platform.

-<h4> Version 2.
+<h4> Version 1.
 Using Microsoft Azure:</h4>

 Azure Data Lake Storage (ADLS) for data ingestion and storage.